≡ Menu

 Back To Table Of Contents

-Percentage Of Profit In Data Center, Client, Gaming, And Embedded Segments
+Percentage of Profit in Data Center, Client, Gaming, and Embedded Segments

 AMD’s profit by segment is evaluated based on the operating profit of each segment, as depicted in the chart above.
 The definitions of AMD’s segments are available here: data center, client, gaming, and embedded.